-Today, there are over 1,600 students enrolled from Pre-kindergarten to Year 12, with equal numbers of boys and girls across all year groups.
+Today, there are 2009 students enrolled from Pre-Kindergarten to Year 12, with equal numbers of boys and girls across all year groups.
 The College is constantly developing to make sure we stay in touch with our students and the world.

 (R) Governor General Sir Ninian Stephen with Chairman of the Board Dr TB Millar